How to create killer headlines!

-From the feedback I had on one of my earlier posts, perfecting the headlines and first paragraph appear to be major stumbling blocks to prevent you even contemplating starting blogging!
-In order to keep providing practical tips, today I thought I’d start with ideas for crafting your headlines and then tomorrow look at packing a punch in the first paragraph.
+From the feedback I had on one of my earlier posts, perfecting the headlines and first paragraph appear to be major stumbling blocks to prevent you from even contemplating starting blogging!
+To keep providing practical tips, today I thought I’d start with ideas for crafting your headlines and then tomorrow look at packing a punch in the first paragraph.

-As I’ve found with all my research, there’s an abundance of help and advice around.
-There are some really helpful formulas to follow of what works.
-I found innumerable blogs with “6 Ways”, “10 Tips”, “7 Surefire Ways”, “8 Greatest Tips”.
-Clearly providing a list is one route to go.
+As I’ve found with all my research, help and advice are abundant around.
+There are some really helpful formulas to follow for what works.
+I found innumerable blogs with “6 Ways”, “10 Tips”, “7 Surefire Ways”, and “8 Greatest Tips”.
+Providing a list is one route to go.

 Bearing that in mind, I found the HubSpot Academy’s six guidelines for what makes a ‘compelling’ blog title useful.
 They recommend:

 - Make it Actionable – “How to….”

 - Remember to be Keyword Conscious – my keyword for this article is ‘headlines’!

 - Be Brief – no more than 90 characters

 - Make it Clear – “6 Creative Ways to…”